Nadia Petrova: 2009: Poor results

-2010: Two Grand Slam singles quarterfinals, First Grand Slam doubles final
+2010: Two major singles quarterfinals, first doubles Grand Slam final

 Her year started at the Brisbane International in Australia.
 After drawing comeback queen Justine Henin, Petrova lost in a close 5–7, 5–7 match.
 She then competed in the Sydney International, but lost again in the opening round to 39-year-old Kimiko Date-Krumm, 3–6, 7–5, 4–6.

 Seeded 19th at the Australian Open, Petrova reached the third round by defeating Edina Gallovits and Kaia Kanepi.
 In the third round, she caused a huge upset by mothballing 15th seed Kim Clijsters 6–0, 6–1 in just 52 minutes.
 Clijsters, who had won the 2009 US Open in just her third tournament after coming back from retirement, was the bookmaker's second favourite to win the tournament.
 Petrova followed that with another upset in the fourth round over third seed and 2009 French Open champion Svetlana Kuznetsova.
 This was the second time in her career that she had reached the quarterfinals at the Australian Open.
 She fell to former world No. 1 and eventual runner-up Justine Henin (who had just come out of retirement herself), 6–7, 5–7, in a tight match after leading 3–0 in the second set.

 After a first-round defeat to Stefanie Vögele in Dubai, Petrova next competed at the Premier Mandatory events in Indian Wells and Miami.
-At Indian Wells, Petrova was seeded 16th.
-After receiving a bye to the second round, she dispatched Patty Schnyder and then Peng Shuai, before losing in the fourth round to second seed Caroline Wozniacki, 3–6, 6–3, 0–6.
-At the Miami Open, Petrova was again seeded 16th, but fell in the third round to 19th seed Daniela Hantuchová, 2–6, 4–6.
+Seeded 16th at Indian Wells and receiving a bye to the second round, she dispatched Patty Schnyder and then Peng Shuai, before losing in the fourth round to second seed Caroline Wozniacki.
+At the Miami Open, Petrova fell in the third round to 19th seed Daniela Hantuchová, 2–6, 4–6.
 She also played doubles with Samantha Stosur in both tournaments.
 The pair was able to reach the finals of both events, but could not come away with the elusive Sunshine Double, falling to Květa Peschke and Katarina Srebotnik at Indian Wells and Gisela Dulko and Flavia Pennetta in Miami.
 Nevertheless, these results brought Petrova back into the top 10 in doubles for the first time since August 2005.

 Petrova began her clay-court season in Charleston and won her first two matches in straight sets against Vania King and Aleksandra Wozniak, before losing to Wozniacki in the quarterfinals.
 Partnering with Liezel Huber for the first time at this tournament, the duo won the title over Vania King and Michaëlla Krajicek.